lakshanthad/Flutter_reTerminal_Smart_Home_UI/README.md

 ## Modify the codes

-If you want to control other GPIO pins by pressing the buttons on the screen, you can check the pages **livingRoom.dart, kitchen.dart, bedroom.dart,garden.dart** and modify the codes inside the following section:
+If you want to control other GPIO pins by pressing the buttons on the screen, you can check the pages **livingRoom.dart, kitchen.dart, bedroom.dart, garden.dart** and modify the codes inside the following section:

 ```dart
 ElevatedButton(